cs164spring2019/VM/README.md

 You can also "Save" the VM machine, which will persist the entire state of the machine, including RAM.
 Similiarly, you can take a "Snapshot" which will copy the state of the VM.

-**Persistance lost:** In this case, because the only storage available to our micro VM is a disk drive, if you pull the plug, everything you changed is lost.

-Short demo:

-> Let's add a file.
-> Power off the VM.
-> Start the VM again.
-Where's the file?

-_Note:_ However, _saving_ the VM will still persist the file, as the RAM contents are still perserved.

 ### Virtual Networking